Kallang River

-The Kallang River (加冷河, Sungei Kallang) is the longest river in Singapore, flowing for 10 kilometers. from the Lower Peirce Reservoir (originally named "Kallang River Reservoir") to the Kallang Basin.
+The Kallang River (加冷河, Sungei Kallang) is the longest river in Singapore, flowing for 10 kilometers from the Lower Peirce Reservoir (originally named "Kallang River Reservoir") to the Kallang Basin.
 It originates in the planning area of Central Water Catchment, flows in a southeast direction through Bishan and Toa Payoh, before finally arriving in Kallang.

 Prior to extensive land reclamation along Singapore's southeastern coast, the Kallang River used to empty into the Singapore Straits at the Kallang Basin, near where Merdeka Bridge is standing.
 Today, the Kallang River flows into the open sea via the Marina Channel.

 Tributaries of the Kallang River include Sungei Whampoa, the Pelton Canal, and the Bukit Timah Second Diversion Canal.
 Other rivers that empty into the Kallang Basin, other than the Kallang River, include the Geylang River and Rochor River.
 All these aforementioned waterways form part of the Marina Reservoir, as a result of the Marina Barrage.

 The Kallang Park Connector of the Park Connector Network (PCN) runs almost parallel to the Kallang River, providing a stretch of recreational space along the river.
 The Kallang Riverside Park straddles both sides of the Kallang River near the river mouth.

 History

-In pre-colonial times, the aboriginal Biduanda Orang Kallang tribe lived in the swamps at the mouth of the Kallang River, and fished from their boats, seldom venturing out into the open sea.
+In pre-colonial times, the indigenous Orang Kallang tribe of the Orang Laut ethnic group lived in the swamps at the mouth of the Kallang River, and fished from their boats, seldom venturing out into the open sea.
 At the time of Sir Stamford Raffles landing in Singapore in 1819, half of the population of 1,000 were the Orang Kallang.

 Kallang River was also the place, where in the early days the Bugis traders from Sulawesi (Celebes) unloaded their cargoes of spices and tortoise shells, gold dust and slaves from their palari or their leteh-leteh.
 These sailing boats were a common sight off the sea front even up to the 1960s.

 Today, this long, winding river has little or no industry except for a short distance, although a new industrial estate at Kallang Basin, near Kallang Bahru, has been built.

-John Scripps and Leong Siew Chor

-John Scripps and Leong Siew Chor murdered many people and dumped their bodies into the river.
-These two criminals were executed in Changi Prison.